lektor/lektor-webpack-support/README.md

 ## Creating a Webpack Project

-Next you need to create a webpack project in the `webpack/` folder.
-You will need a `package.json` as well as a `webpack.config.js`
+Next you need to create a webpack project.
+Create a `webpack/` folder and inside that folder create `package.json` and a `webpack.config.js`

 ### `webpack/package.json`

 This file instructs `npm` which packages we will need.
 All we need for a start is to create an almost empty file (name and version fields are mandatory but not important for functionality, change them to suit your own needs):

 ```json
 {